rackspace-cookbooks/pg-multi/README.md

 The cookbook utilizes two recipes depending on the server's role.

-`pg-master.rb` : sets up a master Postgresql server and creates a replicant users for along with setting up the authorization within the pg_hba.conf file.
+`pg_master.rb` : sets up a master Postgresql server and creates a replicant users for along with setting up the authorization within the pg_hba.conf file.

-`pg-slave.rb` : sets up a slave Postgresql streaming slave replication server pointing to the master node definded within attributes.
+`pg_slave.rb` : sets up a slave Postgresql streaming slave replication server pointing to the master node definded within attributes.
 The server is configured by default as read-only.

 Attributes